Graph immersions with parallel cubic form: Other classes of graph immersions

 Finally, by Lemma \ref{IAHS} the graph of the function $F$ is an improper affine hypersphere if and only if $\det F'' \equiv \pm1$, which is equivalent to $\det\gamma = \pm1$ and $\det\exp(-2L_x) \equiv 1$.
 The second condition is equivalent to $\tr L_x = 0$ for all $x \in A$.
 Let us show that this condition is equivalent to the nilpotency of $A$ (cf.\ also \cite[Lemma 3.3]{DillenVrancken98}).
 We have $L_{x^k} = L_x^k$ for $k \geq 1$, because $A$ is associative.
 Hence $\tr L_x = 0$ implies $\tr L_x^k = 0$ for all $k \geq 1$, which in turn implies that $L_x$ is nilpotent.
 By Lemma \ref{nilnil} the algebra $A$ must then itself be nilpotent.
 On the other hand, if $A$ is nilpotent, then $\tr L_x = 0$ for all $x \in A$.
 This completes the proof. \end{proof}

 By Remark \ref{asso_flat} and Theorem \ref{DKint} a graph immersion satisfying $\nabla K = 0$ has necessarily a flat affine metric.

-The algebra $A$ in Theorem \ref{main1a} does not depend on the point $y$, because the structure tensor $K$ of $A$ is constant.
+The algebra $A$ does not depend on the chosen point $y \in \Omega$, because the structure tensor $K$ of $A$ is constant.
 However, the form $\gamma$ depends on $y$, and for different points $y$ the metrised algebras $(A,\gamma)$ may be non-isomorphic, as the following example shows.

 Consider the function $F(x_1,x_2) = \frac{\sqrt{2}}{8}e^{-2(x_1+x_2)}\left( \sqrt{2}\cosh(2\sqrt{2}x_2) + \sinh(2\sqrt{2}x_2) \right)$.
 The difference tensor of the corresponding graph immersion is constant and given by $K^1_{12} = K^1_{21} = K^2_{11} = 0$, $K^1_{11} = K^1_{22} = K^2_{12} = K^2_{21} = 1$, $K^2_{22} = 2$.
 The algebra $A$ is hence defined by the multiplication $(x_1,x_2) \bullet (y_1,y_2) = (x_1y_1+x_2y_2,x_1y_2+x_2y_1+2x_2y_2)$.
 This algebra is unital with unit element $e = (1,0)$.
 The Hessian $F''(y)$, applied to the vector $e$, yields $\frac{\sqrt{2}}{2}e^{-2(y_1+y_2)}\left( \sqrt{2}\cosh(2\sqrt{2}y_2) + \sinh(2\sqrt{2}y_2) \right)$.
 The value of the form $\gamma$ on the unit element of $A$ is an invariant of the metrised algebra $(A,\gamma)$, however, and cannot depend on $y$ if the isomorphism class of $(A,\gamma)$ does not.
 Hence this graph immersion defines non-isomorphic metrised algebras at different points.